-Jansen’s works are collected in the Moscow Museum of Modern Art (MMOMA), The New Britain Museum of American Art, The PERMM Museum of Contemporary Art, The Kemper Museum of Contemporary Art, The National Taiwan Museum of Fine Art, the Housatonic Museum of Art and the Smithsonian Institution in Washington DC.
+Jansen’s first European Museum solo exhibition was held at the La Triennale Di Milano Museum, Milan Italy.
+Other exhibitions include the Moscow Museum of Modern Art (MMOMA), The New Britain Museum of American Art, The PERMM Museum of Contemporary Art, the Kallmann Museum, The National Taiwan Museum of Fine Art, and the Smithsonian Institution in Washington DC.

 Son of a west-indien mother and German father, Jansen was first influenced by a rebellious Graffiti art movement from New York in the 1980’s.
 A former soldier, Jansen was discovered and mentored by former Museum Director and Art Historian Jerome A. Donson, (Director of the American Vanguard Exhibitions Europe 1961 MOMA New York), who curated exhibitions with artists like Jackson Pollock, Robert Rauschenberg, Jasper Johns, Willem de Kooning and Franz Kline.
 Donson referred to Jansen's work as being "reminiscent of the Ash-Can School” and named him the “innovator” of modern expressionism in Jansen’s French published catalog in 2005.